Keenan Allen Player Prop Bets for NFL Week 6 | Los Angeles vs. Baltimore 10/17/2021

 Matchup vs. Baltimore

-- Allen is averaging 47.5 receiving yards per game in two career matchups against the Ravens, 25.0 fewer than his receiving yards prop bet over/under for Sunday's game (72.5).
+- Allen has averaged 47.5 receiving yards per game in his two career matchups against the Ravens, 25.0 fewer than his over/under for Sunday's game.

 - Note: Allen's stats vs. Ravens date back to 2016.

-- The 315.0 yards per game the Ravens are conceding through the air makes them the NFL's 30th-ranked pass defense.
+- The Ravens have the NFL's 30th-ranked pass defense this season, yielding 315.0 yards per game through the air.

-- The Ravens have allowed eight passing TDs this year (1.6 per game), ranking them 14th among NFL defenses.
+- The Ravens' defense is 14th in the league, giving up 1.6 passing touchdowns per game.

 Recent Performances